 The neck is responsible for balancing the weight of the head.
 Since the average human head weighs 10-12 pounds, that is no small task to begin with.
 However, we can make the job of the neck even more difficult by adopting poor posture.

-The greater degree a person leans the head forward, the more pressure is placed on the vertebrae and the surrounding soft tissue.
+The greater degree a person leans the head forward, the more pressure the vertebrae endure.
 For example:

 As you can see, every little bit counts when it comes to leaning the head forward.
 In fact, a forward head position can double the amount of pressure on the neck for each inch that the head is resting in front of the shoulders instead of directly above them, so maintaining the proper curvature of the neck and keeping the shoulders from rolling forward are vital for cervical spine health.